Jenni Hermoso: Style of play

-In the beginnings of Hermoso's career, she was positioned as either a center midfielder or attacking midfielder.
-In 2015, under the instruction of Xavi Llorens and Jorge Vilda, Hermoso took up a more offensive role as a center-forward or false 9, which she still plays today.
-This change allowed her to shift her game from giving assists and creating chances to becoming a prolific goalscorer.
-As a false 9, Hermoso is at her most productive as a forward when she is given the opportunity to play deeper and roam freely between opposing lines.
-She regularly switches between her position in the center and either position on the wings, both creating and finding space.
-Hermoso's free-roaming positional play is key to Barcelona's tactical setup, for it allows her space to receive the ball and create chances.
-Aside from being their top goalscorer, she has been one of Barcelona's biggest contributors to the team's attack during her two separate stints at the club.
-With Spain, she has a slightly different tactical role that requires a more intense press and more positional discipline.
-Since 2022, she has also been pulled further back from her established position as the center-forward, moving to left or right midfield whenever Putellas or Bonmatí respectively have been unavailable, thus further proving her high quality as one of Spains most versatile players.
+At the start of Hermoso's career, she was positioned as either a center midfielder or attacking midfielder.
+In 2015, under the instruction of Xavi Llorens and Jorge Vilda, Hermoso played a more offensive role as a center-forward or false 9.
+This change allowed her to shift from giving assists and creating chances to becoming a prolific goalscorer.
+As a false 9 with Barcelona, Hermoso was at her most productive when she could play deeper and roam freely between opposing lines.
+She would regularly switch between her position in the center and either wing, both creating and finding space.
+Hermoso's free-roaming positional play was key to Barcelona's tactical setup, for it allowed her space to receive the ball and create chances.
+Aside from being Barcelona's top goalscorer, she was one of the biggest contributors to the team's attack during her two separate stints at the club.
+On the Spanish national team, she has played a slightly different tactical role that requires a more intense press and more positional discipline.
+Starting in 2022, she was pulled back from her position as the center-forward, moving to left or right midfield as needed.

-Physically, Hermoso is known for her comparatively tall stature of 1.75 m, which aids in her ability to head in goals and makes her a threat on set pieces.
-As she is not particularly pacey, she excels when given the opportunity to play slower, possession-based football.
-She is left footed, but is capable of scoring with either foot.
-Hermoso is also keen on scoring goals from outside the box.
+Hermoso is known for her comparatively tall stature of 1.78 m, which helps her score with headers.
+She excels when given the opportunity to play slower, possession-based football.
+She is left footed, but is capable of scoring with either foot, and is often keen on scoring goals from outside the box.
+Patrice Lair, the former manager of Paris Saint Germain, described Hermoso as "very technical and athletic".

-Patrice Lair, PSG's former manager, defined her as "a very technical and athletic left-footed player.
-She will be complementary to our attack and she can also play in the midfielder position.
-We need scorers who can score a lot and this is precisely her profile."

 Personal life

-In an interview held in January 2024, Hermoso stated openly for the first time that she is not heterosexual.
-She stated, "I never said openly that I like girls.
-It's something that is always taboo, but it was never needed to be asked, people knew."
+During an interview in January 2024, Hermoso publicly came out as gay.